SO WHAT’S THE BIG DEAL ABOUT A DEAF COMMUNITY ON THE ISLAND OF BOHOL?

 To have a group of special people become a community, leadership from those special people is required.
 It took years and years for the “early-years” Deaf to become old enough to assume their roles in leadership.
 Only then were we finally able to have the Bohol Deaf Community.

-This community is now made up of perhaps 1000 persons including spouses and children of the Deaf.
-IDEA has assumed the role of helping develop the leadership for this community.
+This community is now made up of perhaps more than 1000 persons including spouses and children of the Deaf.
+IDEA Philippines has assumed the role of helping develop the leadership for this community.
 Perhaps there have been two main thrust in this development effort.
 One has been to encourage the Deaf toward independence and secondly to teach them to look toward the other members for support.
 It’s the old saying “All for One and One for All”.